 To start preparing this unique drink, we will need to switch some of the ingredients in the original recipe to make it low carb.

-- 2 cups coconut milk/ almond milk instead of whole milk
+- 2 cups of unsweetened coconut milk

 - 1 cup heavy cream